Justin Lonwijk: Dynamo Kyiv

 On 22 September 2022, Lonwijk signed a five-year contract with Ukrainian Premier League club Dynamo Kyiv.
 Viborg FF claimed he was sold for a club record transfer fee.
 Lonwijk signed with Dynamo Kyiv during the Russian invasion of Ukraine.

 He made his debut for the club on 2 October 2022, replacing Volodymyr Shepelyev in the 82nd minute of a 1–0 away victory against Mynai.
 On 10 November, he scored his first goal for Dynamo by slotting home a Viktor Tsyhankov cross, thereby contributing to the team's 3–1 league win over Oleksandriya.

 Anderlecht (loan)

 On 25 July 2023, Belgian Pro League side Anderlecht announced the signing of Lonwijk on a season-long loan from Dynamo Kyiv, with an option to buy the player at the end of the season.

 Fortuna Sittard (loan)

 In January 2024, Lonwijk was recalled from his loan at Anderlecht, joining Eredivisie club Fortuna Sittard on loan for the remainder of the season.

 Viborg FF (loan)

 On 31 August 2024, Lonwijk returned to his former club Viborg FF on a season-long loan, with an option to buy.
 He played a league game less than 24 hours after the announcement, in a 2–2 draw against Sønderjyske.
 Viborg confirmed on Monday, 2 June 2025, that they would not exercise their option to purchase Lonwijk at the end of the season.
 He finished the season with 26 total appearances, scoring once.

+Return to Fortuna Sittard

+On 7 August 2025, Lonwijk returned to Fortuna Sittard on a new loan, with an option to buy.